 - Misplacing things

 - Lack of motivation

-- Loss of ability to recognize who people are, even people well known to the individual, such as his or her child or spouse, when the disease progresses to a severe stage
+- Loss of ability to recognize who people are, even people well known to the individual, such as his or her child or spouse

 The Ginny and Bob Shell Alzheimer’s Center at Parkway Village is the only free-standing center in Arkansas devoted to people with Alzheimer’s disease.
 The 32-bed, 30,000 square foot facility provides a compassionate place for residents to receive beneficial social interaction, medical care for chronic health conditions and support groups for both the patient and family.